jensenedutest1/practice-assignment-6/README.md

 - autowire the `jdbcTemplate` object in the Repository class,
 - and fill in the missing pieces in some of its methods.

-*You should not modify any of the other files.* You’re free to do so if you want to experiment, but this task is possible to complete by only working on `LibraryRepository`.
+*You should not modify any of the other files.* You’re free to do so if you want to experiment, but this task is possible to complete by only working on `LibraryRepository` and `application.yml`/`application.properties`.

 _Note_: the right dependencies are already set in the pom.